ehan16/ehan16/README.md

 # Hey!
 I'm Erika Han ✋

-A continuously growing Software Engineer, currently working at P&G and learning about **Data Engineering**.
+A continuously growing Software Engineer, currently working at P&G and learning about **Software Engineering**.

-💬 Ask me about **HTML, CSS, TypeScript, React, UX/UI design or anything really!**
+💬 Ask me about **Frontend, Backend, Data Engineering, UX/UI or anything really!**

 ## 👾 Technologies and tools